Femen: Femen France

 On 15 October 2012, eight topless activists protested in front of the French Ministry of Justice at the Place Vendôme in Paris in response to the verdict in the trial of fourteen men for the gang rape of teenage girls.
 After a four-week trial in Fontenay-sous-Bois near Paris, four of the accused were found guilty of taking part in gang rapes, ten were acquitted.
 The sentences were far lighter than those recommended by the state prosecutor, who had called for prison sentences of five to seven years for eight of the men.
 The protesters accused the French authorities of tolerating the rape of minors.

 Femen activists held protests in front of Great Mosque of Paris on 3 April 2013, to demand the release of Amina Tyler, a Femen activist in Tunisia.
 They also burned the Salafist flag.
-In September 2015 two topless Femen activists jumped onto the stage of a conservative Muslim conference in Paris.
+In September 2015, two topless Femen activists jumped onto the stage of a conservative Muslim conference in Paris.

 Other branches

 Since late 2011, Femen has held rallies outside Ukraine.
 In late April 2011, the organization said it was setting up international branches in Warsaw, Zürich, Rome, Tel Aviv, and Rio de Janeiro.
 A demonstration by a group called RU Femen in the Russian capital, Moscow, in late April 2011 was immediately denounced as a fake offspring of Femen.
 Femen accused the Russian political party United Russia of having set up RU Femen.
 Early in 2013, Femen said that it had members in Brazil, Germany, the U.S., Canada, Switzerland, Italy, Bulgaria, and Tunisia.

 On 23 January 2013, a third national Femen-group was opened officially when Alexandra Shevchenko launched Femen in Germany proposing to train and lead the group from Berlin and Hamburg bases.
 The German branch of Femen was founded by Irina Khanova, Hellen Langhorst, and Klara Martens.
 An action the group took was amid the opening of the Barbie Dream House in Berlin's Alexanderplatz.
 Right before the pink plastic building opened, a Femen member emerged topless from a model high-heel shoe burning a Barbie doll, in protest of what was widely seen as giving girls an unrealistic view of life.
 The Femen member had written on her chest: "life in plastic is not fantastic".

-A Quebec-based Femen is also active, founded by Ukraine-born, Sept-Îles raised Xenia Chernyshova.
+A Quebec-based Femen is also active, founded by Ukraine-born, Sept-Îles-raised Xenia Chernyshova.

 On 10 September 2013, the Belgium branch of Femen voluntary disbanded itself.

 A branch of Femen in Turkey, founded in late-2013 is also active.

 In June 2014, Femen opened a branch in Israel with 15 women.
 Femen notes, "our numbers are growing from week to week."
 The members, who range in age from 17 to 30, come from all over the country.

-In August 2016, a branch of Femen launched in the United States of America, based in Seattle, Washington and led by Jordan Robson.
-To date, their most publicized action has been a protest held at the polling station used by Donald Trump in New York City on 8 November 2016.
+In August 2016, a branch of Femen launched in the United States of America, based in Seattle, Washington, and led by Jordan Robson.
+To date, their most publicised action has been a protest held at the polling station used by Donald Trump in New York City on 8 November 2016.